Use your keyboard arrow keys to navigate

 Members and New Users

-In order to understand the frequency of library usage and event attendance, respondents of the Library Event surveys were asked whether they were library members and if it was their first time visiting the library.
+In order to understand the frequency of library usage and event attendance, respondents to the City Library event surveys were asked whether they were library members and if it was their first time visiting the library.
 This question can inform expectations and help organisers to better understand user reach.

 Loading...